naqibsyahmi/uhi-severity-prediction/README.md

 ## 📝 Project Overview

+This project was originally developed as part of the **2025 EY Open Science AI & Data Challenge**, an annual global initiative that invites career professionals and students to harness data and AI to address urgent climate issues.

+The 2025 challenge focused on the **Urban Heat Island (UHI)** effect, a phenomenon where urban areas experience significantly higher temperatures than surrounding rural zones, posing serious health and environmental risks.
+Participants were tasked with building machine learning models to predict the severity of UHI hotspots using multisource geospatial and meterorological data.

+Participants were provided with training datasets specific to **New York City**, including:

+- Urban near-surface air temperature data for selected boroughs (Manhattan and the Bronx).

+- Access to satellite-based Earth observation data via the Microsoft Planetary Computer API.

+This repository presents a **full-stack solution** that:

+- Predicts UHI severity using regression models trained on ground-based air temperature, satellite-derived imagery, and local weather data.

+- Offers an interactive web interface for users to select any urban location, choose a date range, and receive real-time UHI severity.

+- Aims to support urban planners, policymakers, and the public in identifying at-risk areas and driving informed decisions for urban sustainability.

 ### ❗️Problem Statement
 1. **Urban areas are getting hotter** compared to rural areas due to the **Urban Heat Island (UHI)**.​